chinonso810/alx-system_engineering-devops/0x00-shell_basics/README.md

 	8. The '8-firstdelete' file deletes the file betty in the /tmp/my_firstdirectory.

 	9. The file '9-firstdirdeletion' contains a script that deletes the directory my_first_directory.

+	10. The '10-back' file contains a script that changes the working directory to the previous one.